stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 [flake8](https://flake8.pycqa.org/en/latest/) is currently the most popular linter for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
 Ruff includes the features of both flake8 itself and the most popular plugins for flake8.

-Run the linting tool with your CI system, so that it rejects any code that does not meet the standards for your project.
+Use [pre-commit](https://pre-commit.com/) to run the linting tool before each commit to source control.
+You should also run the linting tool with your CI system, so that it rejects any code that does not meet the standards for your project.

 ### Test with pytest

 Use [pytest](http://pytest.org) for testing.
-It has superseded _nose_ as the most popular testing system for Python.
 Use the _unittest_ module in the standard library for situations where you cannot add _pytest_ to the project.

+By default, _pytest_ runs tests in the order that they appear in the test code.
+To avoid issues where tests interfere with each other, always add the [pytest-randomly](https://pypi.org/project/pytest-randomly/) plugin to _pytest_.
+This plugin causes _pytest_ to run tests in random order.
+Randomizing the order of tests is a common good practice for software development.

+To see how much of your code is covered by tests, add the [pytest-cov](https://pytest-cov.readthedocs.io) plugin to _pytest_.
+This plugin uses [coverage](https://coverage.readthedocs.io) to analyze your code.

 ### Package Your Applications